-Currently, savings above £6000 reduce the amount of means-tested benefits they are able to receive, and if their savings rise to more than £16,000, they will lose those benefits altogether.
+Currently, savings above £6000 reduce the amount of means-tested benefits you are able to receive, and if your savings rise to more than £16,000, you would those benefits altogether.

 Clients receiving more than £6000 in compensation often worry that they will have to spend their award on everyday living expenses until they are entitled to full benefits again.
 However, we are able to assist by offering them a Personal Injury Trust, which will allow them to keep the compensation (known to us as damages) and still receive their means-tested benefits.

 So how does it work?

 A Personal Injury Trust is set up and the damages are paid into the Trust and remain there until they are paid out to the Claimant who is known as the beneficiary of the Trust.
 The Trust must have at least 2 Trustees, neither of which can be the injured person.
 Often they are family members, friends, or solicitors at our practice.

 The compensation is treated as being owned by the Trust and not the injured person, as although it can only be paid out to the beneficiary, the Trustees have a discretion as to whether they pay the money out.
 It is not taken into account when assessing the beneficiary’s entitlement to means-tested benefits.

 Such a Trust can save a person thousands of pounds a year in benefits.
 The cost of running a Trust is a few hundred pounds a year, so they are worthwhile.

 If the beneficiary wants some of the money, they ask the Trustees who will usually agree to pay the money out, or in some cases, pay for the item on behalf of the beneficiary.